Tilicho Lake Trek- 6 Days for Himalayan Escape

 • Cultural immersion through monastery visits and local hospitality

-• Trek to Tilicho Lake, the highest glacial lake in the world
+• Trek to Tilicho Lake, one of the highest glacial lakes in the world

 • Unmatched views of Annapurna, Gangapurna, Tilicho, and Manaslu